Nick Harvey: Parliamentary career

+Minister for the Armed Forces

-After the 2010 general election, as part of the Liberal Democrat – Conservative coalition, he was made minister for the armed forces.
+After the 2010 general election, as part of the Liberal Democrat – Conservative coalition, he was made Minister of State for the Armed Forces.
+In January 2012, he answered questions in Parliament on the historical sinking of the submarine HMS Affray.
+While Minister, Harvey was responsible for monitoring the progress of a report on possible replacements for the Trident nuclear submarines, part of the 2010 coalition agreement.
+He served as minister until September 2012.

+Return to backbenches

 After the September 2012 reshuffle, he was knighted as a Knight Bachelor.

 He was also a member of the public bill committee for the Defence Reform Act 2014.

 He lost his seat in the General Election 2015 by 6,936 votes.
 He contested the seat unsuccessfully in the General Election 2017, increasing his vote by 8.6%, but falling 4,332 votes short.

 Corporate career

 After leaving Parliament, he was chair of the trustees of the Joseph Rowntree Reform Trust and worked for Global Partners, where he was an adviser on Egypt and Jordan.

 In August 2017, he was appointed interim chief executive of the Liberal Democrats, following the resignation of Tim Gordon.
 He was appointed as permanent Chief Executive on 28 November 2018, but stood down less than a year later.

+In July 2023, Nick became the Chief Executive of European Movement UK, an independent all-party pressure group in the United Kingdom which campaigns for a close relationship with the European Union, and to ensure that European values, standards, and rights are upheld in British law post-Brexit.